Handbell Subscription (1833)

 The first peal on handbells rung in Saffron Walden was in 1923 - this was followed by three more in the late 1930s.

-It has been assumed that the Society's present set of handbells are those of 1833.
+The Society's present set of handbells are those of 1833.
 We have seventeen bells - two full octaves (tenor No. 21 in D) with two accidentals - and they are kept in a custom-made box with gold lettering reading "Hand Bells of the Saffron Walden Ringers".
 Each bell has a founders mark of "H+S".
-Research suggests the likely founder to be Henry Symondson (sometime tuner for John Briant of Hertford the founder of Walden's back eight) who founded handbells between 1825 and 1839 probably in London.
-The dates match - but did Thomas Mears sell bells of other founders or did Henry Symondson work at Whitechapel under his own mark?
+They are therefore the product of founder, Henry Symondson (sometime tuner for John Briant of Hertford, the founder of Walden's back eight) who founded handbells in London's Tottenham Court Road between 1825 and 1839.
+The dates match - so it seems that Henry Symondson may have been subcontracted for the bells by Thomas Mears.

-Unfortunately the bells are in a poor state of maintenance and are in need of significant work - they are rarely used.
+Unfortunately the bells were in a poor state of maintenance and in need of significant work - they were rarely used.

 Handbells Handbells